MarkuLange/MarkuLange/README.md

 - 👋 Hi, I’m @MarkuLange
 - 👀 I’m interested in videogames, roleplay, books, anime & music.
-- 🌱 I’m currently learning HTML, CSS & Javascript.
-- 💞️ I’m looking to collaborate on fun projects :)
+- 🌱 Currently studing Computer Science.
 - 📫 How to reach me -> send me some form of message and pray to some deity that i actually check my phone.

 <!---